11 Signs You Are a Perfectionist

 My Experience with Perfectionism

 I used to be quite a neurotic perfectionist.
 In fact, there was a time when all 11 traits fit me to a tee!
-Today, I’m still quite a heavy perfectionist, though I’ve learned to dial down my perfectionist tendencies, particularly the negative parts.
+I’m still a heavy perfectionist today, though I’ve learned to dial down my perfectionist tendencies, particularly the negative parts.
 You’ll learn more in part 2.

-A big part of my perfectionism is due to the fact that I’m very passionate about improving and giving my best to everything I do.
-I think when we set ourselves to do something, we should give our best to it, without compromises or excuses.
+A big part of my perfectionism is because I’m passionate about improving and giving my best to everything I do.
+I think when we set ourselves to do something, we should give our best to it, without compromising or giving excuses.

-A secondary factor is due to how I was brought up.
+A second factor is because of how I was brought up.
 I was educated in an environment where success is extolled, and failure, punished.
 People are celebrated for being the best, with mediocrity rarely regarded.
-Not only that, back in my primary school, we were often taught to follow specific, idiosyncratic guidelines (like only being allowed to wear plain, single-colored watches that are only black, grey, white, or blue in color) which were questionable in terms of how they helped us become better humans.
+Not only that, back in my primary school, we were often taught to follow specific, idiosyncratic guidelines (like only being allowed to wear plain, single-colored watches that were black, grey, white, or blue in color) which were questionable in terms of how they helped us become better humans.
 Non-conformance resulted in shaming and heavy punishment.

 Because of that, combined with a very high innate sensitivity, I learned to be super meticulous about every single thing I do.
 This meticulousness extended beyond my studies, to every area in life in general.